Chainathan/simpleGPT/README.md

 4. Train the GPT model using your dataset.

 5. Once trained, you can use the model to generate text similar to the training data.

+## Acknowledgments:

+This project was inspired by Andrej Karpathy's NLP teachings and is aimed to better the understanding of relevant concepts.